 For students with an undergraduate major or a graduate degree in accounting, economics, finance, management, management information systems, or marketing, the core course(s) corresponding to the student’s undergraduate major(s) or graduate degree(s) will be waived.
 The student who has a core course waiver will be required to take a directed elective in the waived field.

-The 9 hours of electives must be selected from the listing of approved MBA electives.
-The listing includes courses specifically designed for the MBA program, as well as courses from the following departments: Accounting, Communication Studies, Economics, Information Systems, Political Science and Psychology as well as other departments.
+The nine hours of electives must be selected from the listing of approved MBA electives.
+The listing includes courses specifically designed for the MBA program, as well as courses from the following departments: Accounting, Communication Studies, Economics, Information Systems, Political Science and Psychology, as well as other departments.

 MBA Leadership Seminar Series

-UNO MBA students have the opportunity to learn from and interact with the area’s top corporate executives through the MBA Leadership Seminar Series.
-Students are required to participate in at least two of these events (which are scheduled at convenient times throughout the semester) prior to graduation.
+UNO MBA students have the opportunity to learn from and interact with the area’s top executives and leaders through the MBA Leadership Seminar Series.
+Students are required to participate in at least two of these events prior to graduation.